-You can have your UConn credits sent to another institution at not cost, but you must request your official UConn transcript.
 Transcripts are not sent automatically.
+You must request your official UConn transcript to be sent to another institution.
 Students should wait until the instructor has submitted a grade to request a transcript.
 For a step by step guide on how to view your grades, please review the Student Administration System Request Official Transcript page.

 UConn credits transfer to other institutions 87% of the time.
 You can also check the likelihood of credit transfer using our Credit Transfer Database.

 The Bursar’s Office is asking me for my PeopleSoft number.
 Is it the same as my Net ID?

 Your PeopleSoft number is another name for your Student ID.
 It is a 7-digit number unique to each student (ex.
 1234567).
 This differs from your NetID.
 Your NetID is your login username for the student administration system.
 This ID is a 3 letter-5 numbered ID (ex. abc12345).

 To retrieve your Student ID, head to Forgot Your Student ID or NetID page on the Office of the Bursar website.